Vitex agnus-castus: Essential oils

-In ancient times, it was believed to be an anaphrodisiac, hence the name chaste tree.
-Pliny, in his Historia Naturalis, reported the use of stems and leaves of this plant by women as bedding "to cool the heat of lust" during the time of the Thesmophoria, when Athenian women left their husbands to remain ritually chaste.
-At the end of the 14th century, John Trevisa reported of it, "the herbe agnus-castus is always grene, and the flowre therof is namly callyd Agnus Castus, for wyth smel and vse it maketh men chaste as a lombe".
-In the 15th-century poem The Flower and the Leaf, it is referred to as an attribute of the chaste Diana, and in the 16th century, English herbalist William Turner reported the same anaphrodisiac properties of the seed, both fried and not fried.

-Traditional medicine
+Uses

+Culinary uses and folk medicine

+The chaste tree, a local shrub known since the Lower Paleolithic, has been used by several ancient Mediterranean cultures as a spice.
-Vitex has been used in traditional medicine for reproductive health issues in women, but no high-quality clinical evidence supports its effectiveness.

-Although vitex is commonly recommended in Germany, Vitex agnus-castus should be avoided during pregnancy due to the possibility of complications.
+Vitex has been used in folk medicine for its presumed reproductive health effects in women, but little high-quality clinical evidence supports its effectiveness.
+Although it is commonly recommended in Germany, V. agnus-castus should be avoided during pregnancy due to the possibility of complications.

+Religious use

+In ancient Greece, the chaste tree played a significant role in the female agricultural festival of Thesmophoria, dedicated to honoring the goddesses Demeter and Persephone in Greek cities.
+In Archaic Sparta, in the 8th–6th centuries BCE, it was incorporated into the cult of the local agriculture goddess, Artemis Orthia.
+The first century physician Dioscorides documented various synonyms for the lilac chaste tree.
+In the second century CE, Pausanias mentioned that the wooden image of Asclepius in Sparta was crafted from the chaste tree.
+Additionally, there is botanical and textual evidence supporting the significance of the chaste tree at the Heraion of Samos during the 6th–3rd centuries BCE.

+In a Philistine temple at Gath, an excavation uncovered around 100 chaste tree fruits, a find unparalleled in both quantity and context compared to other locations in Israel.
+This suggests their deliberate use in religious practices, possibly in celebration of a goddess related to Hera.

+Notably, the chaste tree is linked to the binding of Hera, where it featured in rituals celebrating her mythology at Samos.

 Safety and adverse effects

 Adverse effects from Vitex can include nausea, headache, gastrointestinal discomfort, menstrual discomfort, fatigue, and skin disorders.
 People taking dopamine-related medications or Parkinson's disease medications should avoid using chasteberry.
 Women on birth-control pills, hormone-replacement therapy, or having a hormone-sensitive condition, such as breast cancer, are advised not to use chasteberry.
-Use of vitex is discouraged for pregnant or breastfeeding women, and for children.
+Use of Vitex is discouraged for pregnant or breastfeeding women, and for children.